arexon/nfsub-racing-revival-mod/README.md

 in total.
 Where these checkpoints are placed and other properties are managed by your client.

+## Known issues

+Because the starting grid is server-side, upon starting a race you will not spawn on the replacement track but rather the default one.

+What is the solution?
+Well, if you look at the map during the countdown, you will see a yellow line.
+This points to where the replacement track is.
+If you drive to the opposite direction of that line, you will reset to where the replacement track is.

+This, however, comes with a few caveats.
+If the replacement track starts..

+- in a tunnel, you will reset outside the world map and fall for a few seconds until you reset properly again
+- on a bridge, there is a likely chance you will reset under it

 ## Replacements (55 in total)

 | Default                            | Replacement                  |